Cape Cod Opera – A Salute to the Oscars!

 Joe and Sarah Marchio

-Joe, First Congregational Church music director and organist and conductor of the Chatham Chorale will perform with his wife Sarah and special guest Julian Petrallia, a sophomore student at Nauset High School.
-(Congregational Church 10 pm)
+Joe, First Congregational Church music director and organist and conductor of the Chatham Chorale will perform with his wife Sarah on bagpipes.
+Special appearance by Julian Petrallia, Nauset High School student organist and conductor.

 Marcus the Magician